Questions to Consider Before Contacting a Mesothelioma Lawyer

 Why Should I Hire a Mesothelioma Lawyer?

 Most mesothelioma attorneys offer free consultations and case evaluations.
 Discussing your claim with an experienced lawyer with no obligations can help you become comfortable with filing a lawsuit.
-Mesothelioma lawyers get paid once a settlement or verdict is reached.
+Lawyers only get paid once a settlement or verdict is reached.

 Asbestos cases usually award victims between $250,000 and $2,000,000 – and sometimes more.
 An attorney who specializes in mesothelioma cases strives to maximize compensation.
 Lawyers are paid through a contingency fee, which is a portion of the settlement.
 Contingency fees protect victims from paying out of pocket.

 A mesothelioma law firm focuses on one particular type of cancer and are experts in that area.
 Experienced firms have a team of attorneys who have a network of contacts that can identify different sources of asbestos exposure.